 There are many different ways to record and share metadata.
 Some of the most common methods are:

 Let's say that you wish to read the book Harry Potter and the Sorcerer's Stone.
 How would you locate this book at the library?
 You'd search for it.
 You'd probably do a search for the book's title or for its author, both of which will let you locate the book's library record which contains descriptive information about the book, including its location in the library.

 All of the information in the library record is metadata.
 It describes the book.

 Library book metadata is valuable is because it describes the book in variety of ways which lets you search, locate, and identify particular books.

-Research data metadata describes how the data was created, recorded, generated, analyzed, etc. This added context and details let others understand and reuse the data.
+Research data metadata describes how the data was created, recorded, generated, analyzed, etc. The added context and details let others understand and reuse the data.

 A: Data repositories are devoted to keeping data accessible, safe, and secure.
 They use special software, metadata, workflows, and networks to meet these goals.
 Data repositories also help guarantee authenticity by providing control mechanisms and change logs.
 They are usually the best choice for research data sharing, distribution, and preservation because of this.

 Data repositories often have limits and restrictions governing which data they accept.
-Most have rules governing data formats, size, and require data documentation while others will only accept research from specific domains (such as "biology" or "social science").
-The later are known as disciplinary data repositories.
+Most have rules covering data formats and size limits, and require that data be documented.
+Some accept data from any research area, while others will only accept research from specific domains (such as "biology" or "social science").
+The latter are known as disciplinary data repositories.
 Another type of specialized repository is the institutional data repository which focuses on collecting the outputs of select group such as a university or federal agency.

 The Data Sharing portion of the guide provides more information and resources for locating data repositories.